 Figure 13.3.
-Import Kie Objects using a releaseld - Enable Scanner
+Import Kie Objects using a releaseld - Enable Scanner kie-ci must be available on the classpath for the releaseld importing feature to work.

 If the scanner is defined and enabled, an implicit KieScanner object is created and inserted into the spring context.
 It can be retrived from the spring context.